OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 In the figure below of the CLI console, we can see that the controller “TestMC_1” is unavailable, and all power devices converge on the new active MC, “TestMC_2”.

-![CLI after terminating MC1](images/CLI_term_MC1.jpg "CLI output after terminating controller 1") Figure 29: Output of list-mc and list-pd commands after TestMC_1 terminates
+![CLI after terminating MC1](images/CLI_term_MC1.jpg "CLI output after terminating controller 1") Figure 29: Output of the `list-mc` and `list-pd` commands after "TestMC_1" terminates

 If we start the controller “TestMC_1” again, the CLI will indicate that it becomes available as shown in the following figure.
-However, the power devices will keep the controller “TestMC_2” as their active MC until the microgrid controller selection process is triggered, for example, when “TestMC_2” crashes and stops sending its heartbeats.
+However, the power devices will keep the controller “TestMC_2” as their active MC until the microgrid controller selection process is triggered again, for example, when “TestMC_2” crashes and stops sending its heartbeats.
-Refer to the Appendix for more details on the microgrid controller selection algorithm.
+Refer to the [Appendix](#appendix) for more details on the microgrid controller selection algorithm.

 ![Restart MC1](images/CLI_start_MC1_again.jpg "Restart controller 1")
 Figure 30: Controller “TestMC_1” is brought back up